SaschaDeWaal/computer-play-testing/tutorial/part3.md

 Next we need to define the actions.
 With this game there are up to 5 possible actions.
 For example, play Sword or play Pistol from hand.
-These actions are very similar, Place a weapon from hand to the battle area.
-So we can make a single action for all 5 items.
+These actions are very similar because in both we place a weapon from hand to the battle area.
+Thus we can make a single action for all 5 items.
 We can add the selected weapon to the constructor.

 Please, note that we store the index instead of the weapon object.
 This is because after we checked if this action is executable, we will copy the `GameStatus` and execute this action in this new copied status.
 So we need to execute it to a different object.